Lionel Murphy: Early life and education

 Murphy was the youngest of five sons, and sixth of seven children of William, a native of County Tipperary, and Lily Murphy.
 He was born and grew up in Sydney.
 Though the Murphy household was Irish Catholic, albeit estranged from the Church, Murphy became a humanist and rationalist.

-He was educated at government schools in Sydney's south-eastern suburbs, including Kensington Public School in Kensington, where he was dux after repeating his final year in 1935, and Sydney Boys High School from 1936–40 in nearby Moore Park, graduating with A levels in English, Mathematics, and Chemistry and B levels in Physics and French.
+He was educated at government schools in Sydney's Eastern Suburbs, including Kensington Public School in Kensington, where he was dux after repeating his final year in 1935, and Sydney Boys High School from 1936 to 1940 in nearby Moore Park, graduating with A levels in English, Mathematics, and Chemistry and B levels in Physics and French.
 After completing his secondary education, in 1941, Murphy matriculated to the University of Sydney, though he had not been successful in gaining a university scholarship awarded to the top 100 in the state.
 His initial scholastic performance was ordinary and he briefly considered transferring to study a Bachelor of Arts majoring in psychology at the Faculty of Arts.

 Murphy excelled in his final year, graduating from the School of Chemistry, Faculty of Science with a Bachelor of Science with Honours in Organic Chemistry.
 In 1943, he commenced working in the chemical industry, thereby coming under the authority of the wartime Manpower Directorate.

 In 1945, Murphy commenced studying law at the Sydney Law School of the University of Sydney and, in 1949, graduated with a Bachelor of Laws with Honours.
 While at the University of Sydney, during both his science and law degrees, Murphy was politically and socially active and was involved in the Students' Chemistry Society, the Junior Science Association, and the Science Association.

 In 1944, in his third year of his science degree, Murphy was elected to the Students' Representative Council but was dismissed two hours after his election victory, on a "constitutional technicality".
 This event is said to have cemented his interest in politics and law, and he commenced participating in the university's debating society and its monthly debates the following year.